Quandela/Perceval/docs/source/reference/utils/states.rst

 * :code:`NoisyFockState`: A collection of indistinguishable photon groups, that are totally distinguishable.
 The distinguishability index is an integer and is referred to as the `noise tag` (e.g. :code:`|{0},{1},{0}{2}>` contains three groups of indistinguishable photons tagged 0, 1 and 2).
 It is an alias of exqalibur :ref:`NoisyFockState`.
-* :code:`AnnotatedBasicState`: Replace the previous :code:`FockState` by allowing rich annotations, having one or more string types, each having a complex number for value.
+* :code:`AnnotatedFockState`: Replace the previous :code:`FockState` by allowing rich annotations, having one or more string types, each having a complex number for value.
 This enables to accurately encode physical parameters and play with partial distinguishability (e.g. :code:`|{P:H,lambda:0.625},{P:V,lambda:0.618}>`).
 Please note that apart from polarisation, `Perceval` does not provide a generic algorithm to separate rich annotated states, and the user would